turbot/steampipe-plugin-mastodon/docs/tables/mastodon_weekly_activity.md

 # Table: mastodon_weekly_activity

-List weekly activity stats for a Mastodon instance
+Represents a weekly activity stats of a Mastodon server.

 ## Examples